vkbo/novelWriter/docs/source/tech_tests.rst

 .. code-block:: console

-   xvfb-run pytest -v --cov=nw --cov-report=html
+   xvfb-run pytest -v --cov=novelwriter --cov-report=html

 Other useful report formats are ``xml``, and ``term`` for terminal output.